SirDank/dank.resource-pack/README.md

 - All credits go to the original creators of the resource packs.
 - This is just an all-in-one resource pack.
-- The base pack does not require Optifine
+- The base pack does not require Optifine.
-- The addon pack requires Optifine
+- The addon pack requires Optifine.

 ## ♦️ Base Pack Includes ♦️